djfordz/djfordz.github.io/_posts/2015-01-30-configuring-your-system-to-use-cs50-library.markdown

 `sudo cp cs50.h /usr/include/` //note sometimes this directory will be /usr/local/include/ depending on the system.

-lastly, for good measure, lets change the permissions to ensure we can use these files.
+lastly, for good measure, lets change the owner and permissions to ensure we can use these files.

-`sudo chmod 0644 /usr/include/cs50.h`
+`sudo chown root:root /usr/include/cd50.h && sudo chmod 0644 /usr/include/cs50.h`

 or

-`sudo chmod 0644 /usr/local/include/cs50.h`
+`sudo chown root:root /usr/include/cd50.h && sudo chmod 0644 /usr/local/include/cs50.h`

 and

-`sudo chmod 0644 /usr/lib/libcs50.so`
+`sudo chown root:root /usr/include/cd50.h && sudo chmod 0644 /usr/lib/libcs50.so`

 or

-`sudo chmod 0644 /usr/local/lib/libcs50.so`
+`sudo chown root:root /usr/include/cd50.h && sudo chmod 0644 /usr/local/lib/libcs50.so`

 depending on where you copied the files to.